alfille/eMission/src/mdbook.md

 ### Background

-**mdbook** is a documentation system, written for the rust language, that makes creating a website easy.
+[**mdbook**](https://rust-lang.github.io/mdBook/) is a documentation system, written for the rust language, that makes creating an instructional website easy.

 * Content is is markdown format -- an easy wiki-style text with formatting
 * Navigation structure is specified in the `SUMMARY.md` file